HarjitHXS/HarjitHXS/README.md

 - 🌱 I’m currently learning **Java**

-- 👨‍💻 All of my projects are available at [my gitprofile](my gitprofile)
+- 👨‍💻 All of my projects are available at my gitprofile.

 <h3 align="left">Languages and Tools:</h3>